Nerian/akephalos2/README.md

 # Important Notice

-This repo has rewrote its history and as such is not compatible with the main Akephalos repo.
+This repo has rewritten its history and as such is not compatible with the main Akephalos repo.

 Further development will be done here.